THE KEY TO THE BIBLE, INSTRUCTOR - 5th SESSION

 New Covenant

-History: The New Covenant came to light in the prophecies of Isaiah, Jeremiah, and Ezekiel during Israel's decline.
-The prophecies offered hope to those who were still following God - Who has always had a faithful "remnant."
+The New Covenant came to light in the prophecies of Isaiah, Jeremiah, and Ezekiel during Israel's decline.
+The prophecies offered hope to those who were still following God - Who has always had a "remnant".
 God hadn't forgotten His promises.
 They also included the concept of the Suffering Servant in addition to the Conquering King of the Davidic Covenant.
-It made explicit the benefits of regeneration, reconciliation, and justification.
+It made explicit, the benefits of regeneration, reconciliation, and justification.

 Heb.
 8:6 - Who inaugurated the New Covenant?
 Christ.
 The identity of the Seed is no longer in question.
 He made the covenant in person.
 Through His death and resurrection He has crushed Satan's head and redeemed man from the curse.